 (d) an exempt motorised wheelchair.

-5. Prescription of classes of repair work (Act s.
+5. Classes of repair work prescribed (Act s.
 5)

 (1) For the purposes of the Act Part 2, each kind of work listed in the Table to this regulation is prescribed to be a class of repair work.